 Various healthcare technology companies have already started establishing such partnerships which allow health systems to benefit from automated communication solutions that use two-way text to find out if eligible patients need a ride.
 When they respond ‘yes’, these solutions automatically generate a ride offer via text, letting the patient know when their ride will arrive so they can be on time for their healthcare appointment.
 After the appointment, returning home can be just as easy with automated communications systematically scheduling patients a ride based on when is convenient for them.
-In either direction, patients can receive real-time ride updates via their smartphone.
+In either direction, patients can receive real-time ride updates via their smartphones.

 Ridesharing collaborations aren’t limited to just healthcare appointments.
-Health systems can also offer transportation options for helping patients pick up prescriptions at the pharmacy, too, helping with medication and care plan adherence.
+Health systems can also offer transportation options for Prednisone helping patients pick up prescriptions at the pharmacy, too, helping with medication and care plan adherence.
 For a more comprehensive approach, other organizations are leveraging healthcare outreach to help with transportation to grocery stores or safe places to exercise, too.

 Promote Alternative Transportation Options Through Healthcare Outreach